 Close Split Screen in iPad Safari

 There are three different methods to close the Split Screen view in the Safari browser on your iPad.
-You can use any of these methods to close the Safari Windows on iPad.
+You can use these methods to close Safari Windows on your iPad.

 Split View option menu

-When you open the Safari or any App in Landscape mode, you will see the Split View options menu in the header section.
-You can use this option to open as well as close the split view.
+When you open Safari or any App in Landscape mode, you will see the Split View options menu in the header section.
+You can use this option to open and close the split view.
+Follow on the steps:

 - Hold your iPad in Landscape mode.